lm2343635/Grouper-Server/README.md

          - url(String): the picture url of user's avatar
          - gid(String): group id of this user's group
    -  error:
-      - ErrorAccessKey(2003): Master key or access key is wrong
+      - ErrorAccessKey(2003): Master key or access key is wrong.

 3. Transfer
 ====
-(1)`transfer/send`
+(1)`transfer/put`

+   - Put a share to transfer table
    - method: POST
    - param:
-      - sid(String): physical id in client
-      - content(String): a share
-      - object(String): class name of a object
+      - share(String): the content of a share
+      - receiver(String): user id from facebook of the receiver, it's empty if send to all
    - return:
+      - success(boolean)
+   -  error:
+      - ErrorAccessKey(2003): Master key or access key is wrong.
-      - count(int): sync times in this server
+      - ErrorNoReceiverFound(3001): Cannot find receive in this group by this user id.
+      - ErrorPutShare(3002): Put share internel error.